 Halloween Literacy Activities

-So here at Ascend, we LOVE all things fall.
+So if you know us well, you know that we LOVE all things fall.
 As you can probably guess we were so excited to be able to throw some Halloween activities into our mix.
 Most of the students we work with really struggle with phonological awareness and while we have phonological awareness built into our lessons we know that some of our students need extra practice with it.
 So we have some fun phonological awareness practice activities for you.

 This activity is meant to support syllable segmenting, phoneme segmenting, spelling, and written work.
 Here's why: